awollman/single-molecule-tools/docs/simulation.md

 # Simulation

-Simulate diffusing and photobleaching PSFs with 'spotSimulator' or generate a model image of simple cell shaped objects with 3Dshapes.
+Simulate diffusing and photobleaching PSFs with `spotSimulator` or generate a model image of simple cell shaped objects with 3Dshapes.

 ## 3D shapes